Jax Teller: Season 6

-Jax attempts to grow the escorting business with Gemma's new love interest, Nero Padilla; but strife continues within SAMCRO.
+Jax attempts to grow SAMCRO's legal escorting business with Gemma's new love interest, pimp Nero Padilla; but strife continues within SAMCRO.
 Tara returns home and begins to secretly arrange for Jax's ex-wife, Wendy, to become the legal guardians of Abel and Thomas.
-After a child commits a mass shooting with an automatic weapon SAMCRO sold to Nero's old gang, Jax attempts to relieve local pressure by giving the gun business to other organizations, but IRA boss Gaalen O'Shay refuses.
-Jax attempts to deny O'Shay, resulting in the IRA murdering Phil Russell and V-Lin and blowing up the SAMCRO clubhouse.
-Meanwhile, retired U.S. Marshall Lee Toric seeks revenge for the death of his sister by Otto Delaney, attempting to persuade Clay to become an informant.
+After a child commits a mass shooting with an automatic weapon SAMCRO sold to Nero's former gang, Jax attempts to relieve local pressure by giving the gun business to other organizations, but IRA boss Gaalen O'Shay refuses.
+Jax attempts to deny O'Shay, resulting in the IRA murdering SAMCRO members Phil Russell and V-Lin, and blowing up the SAMCRO clubhouse.
+Meanwhile, retired U.S. Marshal Lee Toric seeks revenge for the death of his sister by imprisoned SAMCRO member Otto Delaney, attempting to persuade Clay to become an informant.
 Toric uses dirty tactics but is killed by Otto after Clay gives him a knife.
-Jax delivers an emotional speech to the Sons charters across the Northwest explaining the deadly cost of gunrunning and SAMCRO's plan to remove itself from the business; the other charters support him.
+Jax delivers an emotional speech to the Sons of Anarchy charters across the Northwest, explaining the deadly cost of gunrunning and SAMCRO's plan to remove itself from the business; the other charters support him.
 SAMCRO and the IRA strike a deal to allow Clay to handle the gunrunning business.
 Clay is released and meets with O'Shay, but Jax subsequently kills them both, convincing IRA member Connor Malone to give the gunrunning business to Pope's successor, August Marks.
 Tara fakes a miscarriage after pretending to be assaulted by Gemma and prepares to divorce Jax.
-She makes a deal with the District Attorney in order to leave Charming and enter into Witness protection.
+She makes a deal with the district attorney in order to leave Charming and enter into witness protection.
 After hearing Tara's plight, Jax decides to allow Tara to leave with the boys and turn himself in to law enforcement.
-Gemma, unaware that Jax made the deal, confronts and kills Tara.
-Jax returns home and finds his dead wife as well as the body of Sheriff's Deputy Lt.
+Gemma, unaware that Jax made the deal, confronts and murders Tara.
+Jax returns home and finds his dead wife as well as the body of sheriff's deputy Lt.
 Eli Roosevelt, who Juice killed to protect Gemma.